-Among the early arrivals was Christopher Dock, a schoolmaster who had taught in Germany.
+Among the early European settlers in this region was Christopher Dock, a schoolmaster who had taught in Germany.
 Dock brought with him the memory of a decorative form of writing which he wrote about in a book on school management, the first book on the subject published on this continent (Schul-Ordnung , 1770).
 In his book Dock describes his practice of giving to students who had excelled “a flower drawn on paper or a bird.”
 And he awarded a special certificate (Zeugnisz) to a child who had learned to read.

-These gifts that Dock described are now identified as “fraktur”.
-They include a body of beautiful examples of penmanship and decorative motifs, called fraktur because of the broken or fractured style of the German lettering used.
-The MHC houses a collection of fraktur from eastern Pennsylvania Mennonite meetinghouse schools that spans the entire spectrum of fraktur specimens.
+These gifts that Dock described are now identified as “fraktur” — a body of beautiful examples of penmanship and decorative motifs, called fraktur because of the broken or fractured style of the German lettering used.

 The largest pieces are known as Vorschriften (writing models).
 A Vorschrift usually contains a hymn or a moral teaching, often has the alphabet in upper and lower case, sometimes include the numbers and occasionally the months of the year.
 Many of these writing pieces contain colorful birds, tulips, borders and more.
 The name of the child who received a Vorschrift is sometimes included as is the date that the schoolmaster created the piece.